adrianardnerg/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as object-oriented, functional, and procedural programming.

 To stay ahead of the curve, regularly read industry blogs, follow key developers on social media, attend conferences and workshops, or even participate in online coding challenges.
 By staying informed and engaged, you' ll be better equipped to navigate the ever-changing world of programming and make informed decisions about your career path.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more prone to bugs and harder to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember that tomorrow's you, or another developer, will感激 the clarity and simplicity of your code."